xli562/Robinson-Engineering-Academic-Guide/contents/Course structure/IIA.md

 - Polite and constructive emails receive better treatment.
 - Always properly acknowledge others’ work to avoid plagiarism.
 - The library can help find data of, e.g., air quality index in London from 2000 to 2020.

+## Lent

+### IIA Projects

+#### General

+- Two projects after Tripos in Easter.
+- Approx. 80 hours per project, mostly running in parallel.
+- At least 1 group project.
+- 2 x 80 marks.
+- Read the [Part IIA project guide](https://teaching.eng.cam.ac.uk/node/444/).
+It is long, but has high information density.

+#### How to choose projects

+- Can only choose at most 2 'popular' projects.
+- Ask IIB students for their experiences with the projects.
+As of 2025, no feedback is available online for IIA projects.
+- For the ballot, input projects in your order of preference.
+Do not attempt to use 'strategies'.

+### IIB projects

+#### Self-proposed IIB projects

+- Speak to a professor and notify the teaching office before Week 3 if you are to self-propose your IIB project.

 ## References